awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_iam.IRole

-IAM Role used by IRSA for the aws-node daemonset.
+The IAM Role used by IRSA for the aws-node daemonset.

 ---